-25.09 The International Committee of the Red Cross report for 2008, published on 27 May 2009, added detail regarding the operation of hospitals in relation to weapon-wounded patients in southern and central Somalia:
+25.11 The International Committee of the Red Cross report for 2008, published on 27 May 2009, added detail regarding the operation of hospitals in relation to weapon-wounded patients in southern and central Somalia:

 "Some 3,200 weapon-wounded were treated in ICRC-supported medical facilities, the majority in Keysaney and Medina hospitals, the two main referral units for surgery in Mogadishu.
-The surgical team from the Qatar Red Crescent Society, which had been working in Keysaney Hospital since August 2007 in partnership with the ICRC, withdrew from the hospital in November [2008] because of security risks."
+The surgical team from the Qatar Red Crescent Society, which had been working in Keysaney Hospital since August 2007 in partnership with the ICRC, withdrew from the hospital in November [2008] because of security risks...

-"...
 In the 34 ICRC-supported health centres (catchment population by year-end: 417,000):

 - 328,871 people given consultations, including 62,197 attending ante/post-natal consultations and 266,674 attending curative - consultations - 96,787 vaccine doses administered (including 81,437 to - children aged five or under and 15,350 to women of - childbearing age) - 1,985 patients referred to a second level of care - 1,255 health education sessions held."
-[5a] - 25.10 The head of ICRC operations in Somalia, Pascal Hundt, stated in an interview dated 30 June 2008, that the ICRC operations in Somalia had changed significantly since 2005 (when he took office), stating:

-"Three and a half years ago we could work on a daily basis almost anywhere in central and southern Somalia.
+[5a] - 25.12 The head of ICRC operations in Somalia, Pascal Hundt, stated in an interview dated 30 June 2008, that the ICRC operations in Somalia had changed significantly since 2005 (when he took office), stating: - "Three and a half years ago we could work on a daily basis almost anywhere in central and southern Somalia.
 Now, the worsening security situation and the unpredictability of the conflict have made it a lot more difficult for us to maintain that level of presence on the ground.
 We are still present, but we have had to adapt our operations.
 In 2005, we were able to implement large-scale community projects whereas today we are mainly involved in carrying out major relief operations."
-[5c]
+[5c] - 25.13 On 2 October 2009, BBC News published an interview with a young Somali doctor based in Marere.
+She described the hospital as having "about 200 beds", and although there are "no machines in the hospital", there is "a generator so the hospital has electricity and...internet.
+Wells provide clean water.
+The most common complaints are malaria, TB, cholera and bilharzias".
+[8ay]